FULTON COUNTY INDUSTRIAL DEVELOPMENT AGENCY

 In 2019, the IDA Board also took the following additional actions:

 - The IDA renewed its Gold Membership with the Fulton County Center for Regional Growth.

-The IDA Board appreciates the strong partnership it has with the Fulton County Board of Supervisors on the Tryon Technology Park and looks forward continuing and strengthening that partnership.
+The IDA Board appreciates the strong partnership it has with the Fulton County Board of Supervisors and looks forward to continuing that partnership.